-In 1999, police opened a probe into testing that may have endangered the life of soldiers without their knowledge.
+In 1999, police opened a probe into testing that may have endangered the lives of soldiers without their knowledge.

-The laboratory also elaborated on its volunteer programme, which has seen 20,000 people take part in studies over the decades.
+The laboratory also elaborated on its volunteer programme, under which some 20,000 people have taken part in studies over the decades.

 "(It) has always been operated to the highest ethical standards of the day," the MoD said.